SamEdwardes/samedwardes.com/src/content/blog/2024-08-27-nushell-and-k8s/index.md

 ╰────┴───────────────────────────────╯
 ```

-Now that we have access to this metadata, we can do all sorts of interesting queries on our data.
+Now that we can access this metadata, we can do all sorts of interesting queries on our data.

 ## Sorting